MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-cs.md

 ---
-title: Implement a widget provider in a win32 app (C#)
+title: Implement a widget provider in a C# Windows App
 description: This article walks you through the process of creating a widget provider, implemented in C#, that provides widget content and responds to widget actions. ms.topic: article ms.date: 07/06/2022